 SIGTTOU Processing Expected Behavior Default or signal handler The SIGTTOU signal is generated.
 The function is not performed.
 The return value is set to -1, and the return code is set to EINTR.
-The SIGTTOU signal is not sent.
+Ignored or blocked The SIGTTOU signal is not sent.
 The function continues normally.